 What if this eating thing isn’t going well?

 If you feel like your baby isn’t getting the hang of table foods or is consistently eating very small amounts of food at 10 months of age, then I would strongly suggest scheduling an evaluation through early intervention (if you live in the states) or seeking out a private or outpatient therapist.
 Unfortunately, many times pediatricians advise to wait it out, but trained feeding therapists (usually OT’s and SLP’s) are able to catch early signs of underlying sensory or motor difficulties.
 The earlier these problems are addressed, the easier they are to overcome.
+Read more about what to expect from feeding therapy.

 More about Feeding 8, 9, and 10 Month Olds